 RosCan's current and anticipated future exploration and development activities on its properties, require permits from various governmental authorities.
+These permits are currently held by private entities.
 The costs and delays associated with obtaining necessary permits and complying with these permits and applicable laws and regulations could prevent, delay or restrict the Company from proceeding with certain exploration or development activities.
-There can be no guarantee that the Company will be able to obtain or maintain all necessary licenses and permits that may be required to explore and develop its properties,
+There can be no guarantee that the Company or the private entities holding the permits will be able to obtain, renew or maintain all necessary licenses and permits that may be required to explore and develop its properties,

 There can be no assurance that all permits that the Company requires will be obtainable on reasonable terms, or at all.
-Delays or a failure to obtain such permits, or a failure to comply with the terms of any such permits that the Company has obtained, could have a material adverse impact on the Company.
+Delays or a failure to obtain or renew such permits, or a failure to comply with the terms of any such permits that the Company has obtained or is earning an interest in, could have a material adverse impact on the Company.